-- QUT Harvard: Chicago Manual of Style 16th (CMoS).
-Using a core style such as CMoS ensures consistency and rigour with rules and application, and resolves confusion caused by multiple and often individualised variations of "Harvard" (being no authorised published manual of style for "Harvard").
-Each reference/citation example can be clearly justified by and referenced to a CMoS rule.
+- Harvard: Chicago Manual of Style 16th (CMoS) - using a core style such as CMoS ensures consistency and rigour with rules and application, and resolves confusion caused by multiple and often individualised variations of "Harvard" (there being no authorised published manual of style for "Harvard").
+Each reference/citation example can be clearly justified by and referenced to a CMoS rule

-- QUT Legal: as stipulated by the QUT Faculty of Law, Law School Written Assessment in the Law School
+- AGLC: Written Assessment in the Law School - as stipulated by the QUT Faculty of Law, Law School.

 - Examples have been selected for the online guides on the basis of common usage and commonality across and between disciplines.

 - Where there is no example provided in QUT cite|write for a specific resource in a specific QUT style, students and staffs should apply the standard rules to approximate the referencing convention of that style.

 - Where a discipline/faculty-specific deviation in convention is preferred or required, it is the right and responsibility of the faculty/academic to alert students to the deviation and to provide students with a clear alternate convention to follow.

 - Specific consideration is given to ensuring QUT cite|write resources (print and online):

 - respond to the diversity of learning styles, needs and preferences of QUT students;